gurgunday/ghtml/README.md

 ## Security

-Like [similar](https://handlebarsjs.com/guide/#html-escaping) [tools](https://github.com/mde/ejs/blob/main/SECURITY.md#out-of-scope-vulnerabilities), `ghtml` will not prevent all kinds of XSS attacks.
+Like [similar](https://handlebarsjs.com/guide/#html-escaping) [tools](https://github.com/mde/ejs/blob/main/SECURITY.md#out-of-scope-vulnerabilities), `ghtml` does not prevent all kinds of XSS attacks.
 It is the responsibility of consumers to sanitize user inputs.
 Some inherently insecure uses include dynamically generating JavaScript, failing to quote HTML attribute values (especially when they contain expressions), and using unsanitized user-provided URLs.